| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Reading hour before bedtime

-Premeditated: Group activities (cooking, gardening, walking etc.)
+Premeditated: Group activities (cooking, gardening, walking etc.) are to be encouraged.

 This enhances interaction and makes screen addiction a natural phenomenon.